RKDeveloper12/deel-payslip-app/README.md

-# React Ionic Capacitor Project
+# React Ionic Capacitor Payslips App Project

 This project is a mobile application built with React, Ionic Framework, and Capacitor.
 It offers cross-platform capabilities for both iOS and Android.